 The US stock market has had faster long-run growth than US incomes (GDP).
 The FRED graph below shows data for a little more than a half century, but stock values have historically grown considerably faster then incomes since the beginning of the US stock market in the late 1700s.

 Stock values went from about 40% of total national income in the mid 1970s to an average of about 130% over the past two decades.
 Going even further back, the stock market was an even smaller fraction of total income.
 It was only 16% in 1942.
 The famously irrational stock-market bubble highs of 1929 only briefly brought it up above 60%.
 That would be a disastrously low stock market value by today’s standards–lower than the famous crash of 2008.

-There are two scenarios to help envision a point where the stock market cannot grow faster than GDP.
-The first scenario is where corporations take over all forms of capital whereupon all capital income is earned by corporations.
-At that point the only way for the stock market to rise faster than GDP would be for corporations to boost their profits at the expense of wages.
-If corporations kept growing by reducing wages, that would lead to the second scenario where corporations eventually enslave labor and cease to pay wages whereupon all income is corporate income.
+Once corporations run the entire US economy and all capital income is earned by corporations, at that point the only way for the stock market to rise faster than GDP would be for corporations to boost their profits at the expense of wages.
+If corporations could continue growing by reducing wages, that would lead to the second scenario where corporations eventually enslave labor and cease to pay wages whereupon all income is corporate income.